aoacc/arfleet-js/README.md

 Note: in the current version, the data is available publicly.

+## Transfer Pass

+To transfer your pass to another address, you can use the `./arfleet (client or provider) transferpass <your_outside_address>` command. <-- insert client or provider here

 ## Contributing

 Contributions are welcome!
 Feel free to open an issue or a pull request